 Pacifiers used in the early days also interfere with baby’s ability to learn how to breastfeed.
 There is no food in a pacifier – your baby’s need to suck is actually a need for food.
 In the early days, if your baby seems to ‘need to suck,’ it’s time to nurse again.

-TYPES OF ANESTHETIC
+TYPES OF ANAESTHETIC

-The type of anesthetic used during cesarean surgery can directly affect breastfeeding.
-Except in the case when cesarean surgery in a true emergency, most mothers are given a regional anesthetic so that she is awake and aware during the birth.
+The type of anaesthetic used during cesarean surgery can directly affect breastfeeding.
+Except in the case when cesarean surgery in a true emergency, most mothers are given a regional anaesthetic so that she is awake and aware during the birth.
 If there is any time to discuss your options, ask that your hospital gown, the IV tubing, blood pressure cuff and any other monitoring equipment be arranged so that your baby can be placed on your bare chest immediately after birth.

 During the surgery, you will be lying on your back, and a drape is placed above your belly so that your hands (and nothing else) touches your abdomen.
 Some hospitals will agree to lower the drape briefly as your baby is lifted out of your body, so you can see most of the birth.
 After the baby’s umbilical cord is cut and he is dried gently, he can be brought around the drape and placed directly on your bare chest.
 The nurses will be monitoring you and your baby closely for safety.
 Your partner is usually allowed to be near you, and can also help watch your baby’s natural instincts emerge.

 Newborns go through nine distinct stages [iv]after birth within the first hour or so: